Blaine Robison, M.A.

 Tenaim.
 A written agreement between Jewish families that sets the financial and logistical arrangements for a planned wedding, including a penalty if either party reneged.

 Torah.
-“Instruction or teaching.”
-In Scripture Torah referred to (1) the 613 commandments given to Moses, (2) the five books of Moses (Pentateuch), (3) the Prophets, (4) the Writings, (5) the entire Tanakh and (6) customs or traditions directed by Israelite leaders.
+"Instruction or teaching."
+In Scripture Torah referred to (1) all the commandments given to Israel through Moses, (2) the five books of Moses (Pentateuch), (3) the Prophets, (4) the Writings, (5) the entire Tanakh and (6) customs or traditions directed by Israelite leaders.
 Modern Jews include the entire Talmud in the definition of Torah.

 Tzniut. (also Tzeniut or Tznius) "Modesty," a term used within Judaism to describe both a character trait and a group of Jewish religious laws pertaining to dress and relations between the sexes.